eugenioenko/algorithms/readme.md

-This is a a repo of small development patterns, snippets and examples..
+This is a a repo of small development patterns, snippets and examples.